Balance Druid Compendium

 - You just used

-Convoke the Spirits is greater than the recharge time of your next
+Convoke the Spirits is greater than the remaining recharge time of your next

 CA.